 6. Camp to your heart’s content.

-Thanks to the everyman’s rights (jokamiehenoikeus), you’re allowed to camp anywhere in Finland without a special permission, as well as pick berries and mushrooms.
-Finns are extremely proud of their forests, though, so make sure you take all your trash with you and leave the places as you found them!
+Thanks to the Everyman’s rights (jokamiehenoikeus), you’re allowed to camp anywhere in Finland without a special permit.
+And pick berries and mushrooms!
+Finns are extremely proud of their forests, and the right to roam is inherited in their connection with the natural environment.

 7. Shop for Finnish Produced Goods